Emma App

 • View past spending & budgets

-If you would like to see a summary of your past spending and budgets you can do by following these simple steps: Viewing your past Income vs Spending Got to Feed tab Scroll down and select Analytics Swipe right on the graph at the top of the screen until you see the income vs spending you want to see Viewing your past Budgets Got to the Feed tab a Scroll down and select Budgeting Swipe right on the graph at the top of the screen until you get to tSome readers
+If you would like to see a summary of your past spending and budgets, you can do so by following these simple steps: Viewing your past Income vs Spending Go to the Feed tab Scroll down and select Analytics (bar chart) Swipe right on the graph at the top of the screen until you see the income vs spending you want to see Viewing your past Budgets Go to the Feed tab Scroll down and select Budgeting (circle chart) Swipe right on the graph at the top oPopular

 • Handling credit card repayments

-Depending on how you've set your Emma up, there's a number of ways you can handle credit card repayments 💳 My credit card is connected in Emma If your credit card is connected in Emma, credit card repayments should always be categorised as 'excluded'.
+Depending on how you've set your Emma up, there are several ways you can handle credit card repayments πŸ’³ My credit card is connected to Emma If your credit card is connected to Emma, credit card repayments should always be categorised as 'excluded'.
 This is so your repayments don't throw off your analytics.
-While Emma should exclude your credit card repayments automatically.
-If you find this isn't happening, re-categorise them manually (https://help.emma-app.com/en/article/exclude-Popular
+Emma should exclude your credit card repayments automatically.
+If you find this isn't happening, re-categorise them manually (https://help.emma-app.com/en/article/exclude-a-transaPopular

 • Handling savings